DuanhaoranCC/VMA/README.md

 This repository is called CGRA in the previous version, I renamed the model name in the camera-ready version.

-This repository is for the source code of the journal Neural Networks paper "Self-supervisedcontrastivegraphrepresentationwithnodeandgraph augmentation."
+This repository is for the source code of the journal Neural Networks paper "Self-Supervised Contrastive Graph Representation with Node and Graph Augmentation."

 ## Dependencies